egordm/BOLD/docs/deployment.md

 STARDOG_ENABLE=on
 ```

-Change `STARDOG_ENABLE` to `off` if you don't want to use stardog.
+Change `BLAZEGRAPH_ENABLE` to `off` if you don't want to use Blazegraph.

 Then run `docker-compose up -d` to start the container.
 You can now access BOLD at `http://localhost:8000`.

 ## System Requirements
-The server requirements are mostly bound by the Stardog database.
+The server requirements are mostly bound by the Blazegraph database.

-You can choose to not use the Stardog database, but you will not be able to import the full datasets (only external SPARQL endpoints are allowed).
+You can choose to not use the Blazegraph database, but you will not be able to import the full datasets (only external SPARQL endpoints are allowed).
-Moreover you can decide to run Stardog on a different machine.
+Moreover you can decide to run Blazegraph on a different machine.

 * You must have twice the amount of storage your datasets require.
 (YAGO is 60Gb thus 120Gb)
 * You must allocate at least 2 cores for the server.